skellis46/finger-pointing-moon/case-for-support.md

 _1. The problem of the proxy:_

 1. identify key uses and characteristics of 'embodied knowledge' in artistic-scholarly literature, focusing on dance and somatics practice-research
-2. identify and critique any ambiguities/limitations/possibilities in this scholarship
+2. identify and critique any epistemic ambiguities/limitations/possibilities in this scholarship
 3. if required propose precise, clear alternatives that speak directly to the epistemic limits and possibilities of body-based practice-research

 _2. The Problem of What Can and Cannot Be Known:_